dalgudot/react-toast/README.md

 ## Motivation ✨

-As a product designer, I think the toast notification is essential for interaction with users.
-The toast is a good way to send feedback to user's actions in a digital product.
-In other words, the toast is a good way to interact with users.
+As a product designer, I think the toast notification is essential for interaction with users in a digital product.
+The toast is a good way to send a feedback to user's action.
+In other words, the toast is a good way to interact with a user.
 So I frequently use the toast in my product for interaction with users.

 But the toast is difficult to develop.
 The primary reason is global-state-management.
 Global-state-management is needed because the toast can be used anywhere in a digital product.
+It is also necessary to continuously show the toast even if the page changes, just like a mobile native app.

-The excellent solution is to reuse one toast component.
+The best solution is to reuse one toast component.
 This means we no longer have to import the `<Toast />` component whenever we need the toast.

 `react-toast` is the result of thinking.
-With `react-toast`, you don't have to worry about state management of the toast notification.
-Just write the message, show the toast!
+With `react-toast`, you don't have to worry about state management of the toast notification. **Just write the message, show the toast!**

 <br/>